-Honor the memory of ARCA founder Patricia Ann Steffee and celebrate the richness and abundance of the season on Sunday, November 21, 2021 at 2 PM as ARCA presents TWO international grand prize winning pianists – CYNTHIA RAIM and DAVID ALLEN WEHR – performing on TWO grand pianos!
+Celebrate ARCA’s 15th Anniversary of bringing glorious music and art to the Allegheny River Valley – and honor the memory of ARCA founder Patricia Ann Steffee – on Sunday, November 21, 2021 at 2 PM as TWO international grand prize winning pianists – CYNTHIA RAIM and DAVID ALLEN WEHR – perform on TWO grand pianos!
 Described as “irresistible” by Fanfare Magazine and “two gifted artists egging each other on to ever higher levels of musicianship, virtuosity and sheer fun.”

 ARCA favorite, David Allen Wehr, is joined by his piano partner Cynthia Raim, whom ARCA’s audience will remember from their “One Piano – 4 Hands” concerts in 2017 and two piano duo concert in Lincoln Hall in 2012 featuring music from their Rachmaninoff CD Suites for Two Pianos.
-They will inspire with the subtlety of their collaborative nuance and virtuosity in this all Rachmaninoff program – featuring the Six Piano Duets, op.
-11, Suite no. 1 (Fantaisie-tableaux), op.
-5 and Suite no. 2, op.
+They will inspire with the subtlety of their collaborative nuance and virtuosity in this all Rachmaninoff program – featuring Suite no. 1 (Fantaisie-tableaux), op.
+5, Three Piano Duets from op.
+11, and Suite no. 2, op.
 17.

 Their recording of Rachmaninoff Suites for 2 Pianos – Record of the Year for 1998 for the American Record Guide – was hailed by Pianoforte: “Here are two fine artists who sound as if they might have stepped right out of a Russian academy.
 They allow the composer’s melodies and phrases a natural shape without ever imposing technique on them, with a great feeling of contrast, light and shade.
 Has the Waltz for piano duet ever sounded more delightful and playful?”